P. K. Yonge Developmental Research School: Performing Arts

 P.K.
 Yonge's performing arts programs include a theatre department that hosts award-winning Thespian Troupe No. 4102 which competes yearly at Florida Thespian District 12 conferences and Florida State Thespian conferences.
 They have been known for presenting fall plays, spring musicals, and various public and student-created performance events.
 Students often audition for choirs.

 The Blue Wave Marching Band and Color Guard

 The marching band at P.K.
 Yonge has competed in Florida Marching Band Championships (FMBCs) since it was established in 1997 as the Florida Marching Band Coalition.
 It is currently directed by Robert Marski since the 2018–19 school year.
 At FMBC 2018, the marching band received sixth place, with percussion winning their caption.
 At FMBC 2021, The PKY Band made the finals for the first time in school history, and placed third overall in class 1A states.
+In 2022, they repeated the same success, finishing third in class 2A.
+In 2024, they competed in the FFCC Outdoor Championships and won 1st place in class 1A.
 The Color Guard marches as a part of the Blue Wave Marching Band, and also competes in the winter season as the P.K.
 Yonge Winterguard.